faisalfakih/cambridge-psudocode-inter/README.md

 - **Learning by doing** - Enable experimentation and iterative development
 - **Community resource** - Provide a free tool for fellow students and educators worldwide
 - **Skill demonstration** - Showcase compiler theory, type systems, and Rust proficiency

-Building this project has deepened my understanding of:
-- Lexical analysis and tokenization
-- Parsing algorithms (specifically Pratt parsing)
-- Type systems and runtime environments
-- Error handling and user experience in developer tools

 ## 🏗️ Architecture